 - Indices, bandmath, and statistical blocks

-Analyze crop health with Enhanced Vegetation Index (EVI) or Normalized Difference Vegetation Index (NDVI).
+Analyze crop health with an Enhanced Vegetation Index (EVI) or a Normalized Difference Vegetation Index (NDVI).
 Map the impact of environmental changes, such as flooding or burnt areas, in your area of interest.

 - Machine-learning blocks